Current bounds on baryogenesis from complex Yukawa couplings of light fermions

 \paragraph*{Numerical result} Our numerical calculation for the \ac{BAU} yields

-This result agrees with previous analysis for the third generation particles~\cite{Fuchs:2020uoc} and the muon~\cite{Fuchs:2019ore}, but also includes the rest of the charged \ac{SM} fermions.\\ We point out that although quarks have (on average) stronger \ac{dim-$4$} Yukawa couplings, which positively impact the \ac{CPV} source, they also have more washout.
-It is the result of lower diffusion and higher interaction rates, as well as an additional interaction via the strong sphaleron.
-This is an important difference between charged leptons and quarks. \\ Another interesting feature that holds only for the light fermions is that the ratio between contributions of different flavors of either leptons or quarks to the \ac{BAU} is proportional to the \ac{SM} Yukawa couplings squared, up to $5 \%$.
-Thus, for $f, f'$ light flavors of either charged leptons or quarks
+This result agrees with previous analysis for the third generation particles~\cite{Fuchs:2020uoc} and the muon~\cite{Fuchs:2019ore}, but also includes the rest of the charged \ac{SM} fermions.\\ We point out that although quarks have (on average) larger \ac{dim-$4$} Yukawa couplings, which positively impact the \ac{CPV} source, they also have more washout.
+It is the result of lower diffusion~\cite{Cohen:1994ss,Guo:2016ixx} and higher interaction rates, as well as an additional interaction via the strong sphaleron~\cite{Giudice:1993bb}.
+This important difference makes the charged leptons better candidates for producing the \ac{BAU}, compared to quarks~\cite{Fuchs:2020uoc,deVries:2018tgs,Chung:2009cb}. \\ An interesting feature that holds only for the light fermions is that the ratio between contributions of different flavors of same type (either charged leptons or quarks) to the \ac{BAU} is proportional to the ratio of the mass squared, up to $5 \%$.
+For $f_1, f_2$ light flavors of same type, we get the following numerical result:

-This relation does not hold for the third generation particles, because their interaction rates are orders of magnitude higher.\\ Finally, the desired $\kappa_f^{I}$ that saturates the contribution to the \ac{BAU} to its observed value could correspond to an unfavorable solution, when demanding the theory to be perturbative.
-Let us denote the $\kappa_f^{I}$ which satisfies $Y_B = Y_B^\text{obs}$, according to Eqn.~\eqref{eqn:YBcontribution}, as $\kappa_f^{I*}$.
-By rearranging the definition of $\kappa_f^I$ (Eqn.~\eqref{kappaDef}), the solution is described by: